-- O1.
-To ensure that buildings do not adversely affect scenic amenity or character of the locality or Tweed's scenic landscape. - O2.
-To ensure land is not underutilised by pursuing low-scale development where greater development potential has been identified.
+O1.
+To ensure that buildings do not adversely affect scenic amenity or character of the business development, locality or Tweed's scenic landscape.

-- C1.
-Demonstrate how the height of proposed building/s responds and is appropriate to the role and desired future character of the business development and locality. - C2.
-Buildings are to be constructed to a height that complements the surrounding built form and landscape character. - C3.
-Demonstrate, through the provision of landscaping plan, the provision of plantings that assist in creating a human scale and reducing visual bulk, primarily to the streetscape and secondly within the site.
+- C2.
+The height of proposed buildings is to be appropriate to role and existing or desired future character of the business development and locality.
+Additional height controls may be found in Part B for specific sites. - C3.
+Buildings are to be constructed to a height that complements the surrounding built form and landscape character.